 This chapter is barely relevant to Section G4(iii) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "explain the factors that determine systemic blood pressures and their regulation".
 Because the college used the word pressures, and because their written records are without reproach, this syllabus item can be extended to encompass central venous pressure.
 After all, that's blood in there, it's got a measurable pressure, and it is a part of the range systemic circulation pressures (as opposed to pulmonary).
-The candidates have been asked to comment on this topic on at least two occasions:
+The candidates have been asked to comment on this topic on at least three occasions:

 In the carboniferous pre-dawn of the JFICM geological period, this topic had also appeared in the Second Part exam (Question 14 from the first paper of 2001).
 One might have expected it to migrate into the First Part entirely, but it was asked again in Question 8 from the first paper of 2014.
 Even though it would be sensible to never expect it to appear in that exam again, the vestigial bud of a primitive summary has been left in the Procedures and Equipment section in case the examiners try to recycle it.

 - Central venous pressire (CVP) is the venous blood pressure measured at or near the right atrium.

 - It is measured using a pressure transducer connected to a central line via incompressible tubing, with the transducer zeroed to atmoospheric pressure and levelled at the height of the right atrium.

 - Physiologically, it is defined as the intersection of the vascular function curve and the cardiac output curve

 - The main factors which influence the measured CVP are: